The knee joint is a type of joint. The knee is an ideal lever and hinge mechanism. Changes in the knee joint

 Three bones take part in the formation of the joint: part of the femur, patella and part of the tibia.
 The patella is represented by the femoral-tibial and femoral-patellar joints.
 Anatomical features contribute to the simultaneous mutual movement of bones in several planes.

-7. performs functions similar to the tendinous.
+7. performs functions similar to those of the dryer.

 The performance of the knee joint is important for the human body.
 It can move along the vertical and frontal axes.
 Extension and flexion occurs along the frontal axis, along the vertical - rotation of the limb.

-Ligamentous apparatus
+Ligament apparatus

 • collateral (tibial, peroneal);